ThunderSoft-SRIOV/sriov/README.md

     blacklist evbug
     ```

-3. If the user environment uses a proxy, keep the proxy settings in the user environment of the same root user by following steps
+3. If the user environment uses a proxy, add a comment to edit the `/etc/sudoers` to pass the proxy setting to the sudo/root users

     ```shell
     sudo vim /etc/sudoers